SATURATION – Also called in the US as Intensity and refers to the relative purity of the hue present in a color.

 SPACIAL DEPTH – The illusion of 3 dimensional space in a 2 dimensional art.

 SPLIT COMPLEMENTARY – A complementary color plus the two colors on either side of its complement on the color wheel.

 STATIC – A composition that is at rest or an object that appears stationary.

-SUBJECT MATTER – The person, object, event, or idea on which an artwork is based.
+SUBJECT MATTER – The person, object, event, or idea on which an artwork represents.
 One of the Components of Art along with Content and Form (some authors also include Context.)

-SYMMETRIC – A form of balance that is created when shapes are mirrored on either side of a central axis, as in a composition that is vertically divided down the center.
+SYMMETRY – A quality of a composition or form wherein there is a close or precise correspondence of elements on either side of a center axis or point; implies formality, tradition, stability.
+Symmetrical Balance is created when shapes are mirrored on either side of a central axis, as in a composition that is vertically divided down the center.*